uvarc/rivanna-docker/README.md

 ```
 ````

-Individual `README.md` files are used as the Docker Hub repository description.
+Individual `README.md` files are used as the Docker Hub repository overview.

 To contribute, please visit the [wiki](https://github.com/uvarc/rivanna-docker/wiki) for instructions and tips.